gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Our approach is to be proactive in creating community by:

-- actively reaching out and welcome new contributors
+- actively reaching out and welcoming new contributors
 - remembering how steep the learning curve can be
 - investing in community as a primary measure of success